 Note that some classrooms (e.g. MS building, STEM building) have HDMI cables/connectors in classrooms while others (with older AV systems) have VGA connectors.
 Contact computer services if you need an adapter to connect your school laptop.

 (This works in Windows 7 and later.)

-For Lenovo laptops, you will need an HDMI to VGA adapter.
+For Lenovo laptops, you may need an HDMI to VGA adapter for older AV setups..
 (Teachers can get one in the Taub Center.)
 Sometimes your screen will automatically display after you plug in the VGA cable and select the correct button on the wall panel.
 If it does not, hold down the "Window" button on the keyboard and press P. (Windows button is usually a key or two to the left of the space bar.)
 Choose Duplicate.

 Note that mirroring to a VGA connected projector via wire is NOT THE SAME THING as AirPlay Mirroring.

 If you get video but no sound, make sure the Sound Output setting (System Preferences > Sound > Output) is correct.
-(The WID software sometimes resets this incorrectly after use.)
 For wired, VGA projection, the sound output should be set to headphone jack.

 iPad and Mac Projection

 Most on-campus classrooms are equipped for wireless iPad and Mac projection using an Apple TV device.
 Use the Apple button on the wall panel to select the Apple TV.
 To connect to the Apple TV and project using AirPlay on an iPad or Mac, follow the directions from Apple here.

 If your room does not show up on iPad or Mac: